 Where information is provided on this site to allow people to contact the person officially representing an external organisation, the information may be retained in textual form.
 Where the official contact relates to this Circuit and its churches, e.g. its ministers, plus church and circuit administrators, the information is protected by converting it to a graphical image as described above.

 When photographs of people are received for publication, and individuals’ faces are shown clearly, one of the following actions is taken, according to the circumstance:

 - Adults’ permission is sought for images of themselves

 - Parents’ or guardians’ permission is sought on behalf of children

 - Organisations may be able to provide on-going permission for their members

 - Where permission is not available for all in a group, faces can be pixelated

 - If none of the above approaches is acceptable, the image is withheld

 The designated individuals are trained in how to make changes, are given a system ‘identity’ for logging in and are able to specify their preferred password (to replace the one provided by system administrators).
-Every log-in ‘identity’ is unique so that should a breach occur it will be clear what the source was.
+Every log-in ‘identity’ is unique.
+Should a breach occur it will be clear what the source was.
 Training of information providers includes a session on the need to be aware of others’ personal data security and on ways of dealing with that requirement.

-Here we expect to be guarding against attack from malicious software which might try to take control of the system, perhaps using the identities of people who have the right to make updates.
+The support system is itself strongly defended.
+We guard against attack from malicious software which might try to take control of the system, perhaps using the identities of people who have the right to make updates.
 Attempted attacks are monitored.
-From time to time, perhaps in response to an attempted attack, the defences are changed or strengthened.
+From time to time, perhaps in response to an attempted attack, the defences are strengthened.